silverstripe/silverstripe-realme/README.md

 extension would be to create standard SilverStripe `Member` records linked to a unique RealMe identifier, but that's not currently built in.

+## Work in progress
+This module is a work in progress.
+It is generally considered stable, but should have a decent knowledge of RealMe or at least standard SAML conventions in order to debug issues.
+Support is provided via the GitHub Issues for this module.
+If you encounter any issues, please [open a new issue here](https://github.com/silverstripe/silverstripe-realme/issues).

 ## Requirements
-This module doesn't have any specific requirements beyond those required by [SimpleSAMLphp](https://simplesamlphp.org): the tool used to control authentication with the RealMe systems.
+This module doesn't have any specific requirements beyond those required by [onelogin/php-saml](https://github.com/onelogin/php-saml/blob/master/composer.json), the tool used to control authentication with the RealMe systems.

-These requirements are PHP 5.3, with the following required PHP extensions enabled: date, dom, hash, libxml, openssl, pcre, SPL, zlib, and mcrypt php53-mcrypt
+These requirements are PHP 5.6, with the following required PHP extensions enabled: date, dom, hash, libxml, openssl, pcre, SPL, zlib, and mcrypt with the PHP bindings.

 This module is designed to be run on a [CWP](https://www.cwp.govt.nz/) instance, and there are two sets of installation instructions - one for use on CWP, and one for generic use.